willis240/willis240.github.io/README.md

 #### August 7

 - Went to the solar test site and got Chris reconnected to the MET Station's Campbell Datalogger
+- Got logging to finally send the correct information to the correct log files!
+However, there is an error where going through the while loop causes each new batch of messages to all be duplicated
+- Worked with Arsh trying to fix the duplication bug, but we weren't able to figure it out yet

 ## About Me